nginx-proxy/nginx-proxy/docs/README.md

 ## Basic Authentication Support

-In order to be able to secure your virtual host, you have to create a file named as its equivalent `VIRTUAL_HOST` variable in directory
+In order to be able to secure your virtual host, you have to create a file named as its equivalent `VIRTUAL_HOST` variable (or if using a regex `VIRTUAL_HOST`, as the sha1 hash of the regex) in directory
 `/etc/nginx/htpasswd/{$VIRTUAL_HOST}`

 ```console